bartlomein/mm-ai-api/PROJECT_STATUS.md

 ## 📝 For Next Session

 When you restart Claude, tell it:
-1. "Continue working on Market Brief AI deployment to Render"
+1. "Continue working on MarketMotion deployment to Render"
 2. "The 5-minute briefing generation is working with generate_briefing_v2.py"
 3. "Fish Audio is configured with model ID 56431e329b21489c9f9f7ab9c77312d4"
 4. "Check PROJECT_STATUS.md for current status"